andrewrueda/cosi217b/assignment1/README.md

 To access the website point your browser at [http://127.0.0.1:5000](http://127.0.0.1:5000).
 In `app_flask.py` there are two ways to implement the server, one with a single resource `'/'` and one with two resources: `/get` and `/post`.

+Enter text input, and receive both entity and dependency information.

 ### Streamlit